PhotoShop and PDFs

 Sorting out how to share and save files in Adobe programs can be challenging, especially for new designers.

-PDFs can be incredibly confusing for new designers because the PDF file type can be generic, specialized for specific apps, or interactive.
+PDFs can be incredibly confusing for new designers because the PDF file type can be generic, specialized for specific apps, and even interactive, including embedded rich media.
 This post shares insight on saving and using PDFs, specifically in Photoshop.

-How do I quickly share my PhotoShop design as a PDF by email or submit it for grading in a system with file size limits, like Blackboard?
+How do I quickly share my PhotoShop design as a PDF by email or submit my PDF for grading in a system with file size limits, like Blackboard?

-As a new designer, it can be hard to manage file size and figure out which file types are sharable.
+As a new designer, managing file size and figuring out which file types are sharable can be challenging.
 The preferred reviewing or sharing file type is a PDF because PDFs are viewable on most devices, can be optimized to be relatively small in file size, and allow many reviewers to add comments and notes directly to your file.
-Adobe Acrobat can create a sharable, small file size.
+Adobe Acrobat is an application that can create a sharable, small file size.

 Alternatively, can’t I choose “Save As…” and select Photoshop PDF to create a PDF for sharing?

 You’re correct that the most recent versions of PhotoShop include a “Save as Photoshop PDF” option.
-By default, this option creates a large PDF file containing all the layers and Photoshop data in the file so that you can continue editing and tweaking your design when you open the file.
-The default PDF file created is an alternative to saving a PSD file.
+By default, this option creates a large PDF file containing all the layers and Photoshop data embedded so that you can continue editing and tweaking your design when you re-open the file.
+The default Photoshop PDF file created is an alternative to saving a PSD file but saves the same amount of information.

-When you’re sharing your file for review by email or trying to submit the file in a form, there are often file size limits.
-Also, your intention is not that the receiver can open and change your work, but simply that they can open the file and see your work.
+When you share your file for review by email or try to upload and submit the file in a form, there are often file size limits.
+Also, your sharing intention is not that the receiver can open and change your work but simply that the receiver can open your file and view your work.

 To use the “Save As…Photoshop PDF option for review, you’ll want to uncheck the default clicked selection labeled, “Preserve Photoshop Editing Capabilities.”

-You will likely (or at least your first time) see a warning from Photoshop.
-The feature to Preserve Photoshop Editing Capabilities is new.
-Essentially, Adobe allows a layered PDF to be an “apples to apples” alternative saved file type to the native PSD file.
+You will likely (or at least the first time until you click “Don’t show again.”) see a warning from Photoshop.
+The feature to Preserve Photoshop Editing Capabilities is newer.
+Essentially, Adobe allows a layered PDF to serve as an “apples-to-apples” alternative file type to the native PSD file.

 The results are below.

-Alternatively, you can Save As > Photoshop PDF and then click the “Preserved Editing Capabilities” option.
+Alternatively, you can Save As > Photoshop PDF and click the “Preserved Editing Capabilities” option.
 In this case, all the PSD layers are visible when you open your file in Photoshop.
-Often, the file size is too large for sharing by email or uploading to most online platforms.
-This PDF intends to be used as a designer’s editable project file; also referred to as a “working file.”
-This PDF is not meant to share as a “generic/flattened” background-layer-only PDF file.
+The file size of a PDF with Preserved Editing Capabilities is often too large for sharing by email or uploading onto most online platforms.
+This type of PDF is intended to be used as a designer’s editable project file, also called a “working file.”
+This PDF is not meant to be shared as a “generic/flattened” background-layer-only PDF file.

 Note: I’m perhaps old school.
-I separate “working files” from “sharing files” by using the native .PSD extension for “working files” and .PDF extensions for sharing or final projects for printing.
-If you use PDF extensions for working, sharing, and printing, you’ll need to be precise in your file naming.
-For example, append the words editable, print or share to your file names:
+I stay organized by separating “working files” from “sharing files” by using the Photoshop native .PSD extension for “working files” and .PDF extensions for sharing or as print-ready final projects.
+If you use PDF extensions for working, sharing, and printing, you must be precise in your file naming.
+For example, append the words “editable,” “print,” or “share” to your file names:

 • project-editable.pdf